rmsrosa/random_notes/docs/src/generative/score_matching_aapo.md

 ```math
     C = \frac{1}{2}\int_{\mathbb{R}} p_{\mathbf{X}}(\mathbf{x}) \boldsymbol{\psi}_{\mathbf{X}}(\mathbf{x})^2\;\mathrm{d}\mathbf{x} < \infty;
 ```
-the model score function not to grow too fast at infinity,
+the score function of the model not to grow too fast at infinity,
 ```math
     \boldsymbol{\psi}(\mathbf{x}; {\boldsymbol{\theta}}) p_{\mathbf{X}}(\mathbf{x}) \rightarrow \mathbf{0}, \quad |\mathbf{x}| \rightarrow \infty,
 ```
-for every value ${\boldsymbol{\theta}}$ of the parameter; and the model score function to be smooth everywhere on the support of the distribution, again for every value of the parameter.
+for every value ${\boldsymbol{\theta}}$ of the parameter; and the score function of the model to be smooth everywhere on the support of the distribution, again for every value of the parameter.

 #### About the conditions on the model function

-The conditions on the smoothness and on the growth of the model score function are usually fine for the common neural network models when using smooth and uniformly bounded activation functions.
+The conditions on the smoothness and on the growth of the score function of the model distribution are usually fine for the common neural network models when using smooth and uniformly bounded activation functions.
 Piecewise smooth and/or growing activation functions might fail these requirements, depending on the unkown target distribution.

 ## Numerical example